alyons/ffrpg3.5/docs/Shards of the Crystal Braves/Raw Rules.md

 	-  Athletics such as jumping would net you your half modifier
 	-  Lockpicking would afford you no such bonus.

-Combat Stats: HP, MP, Str, Vit, Mag, Spr, Dex
-Social Stats: Int, Wis, Cha
+Combat Stats: HP, MP, Str, Vit, Mag, Spr, Dex, Speed, Agility, Faith Social Stats: Int, Wis, Cha

 ## Skills